Federal Direct Parent (PLUS) Loan

 Loan funds are applied first to any outstanding balances on your students' account.
 Any remaining balance is then credited, according to the Hawkeye refund schedule, to the designee on the application form in one disbursement per semester.
 If the loan is for one term, you will receive the full loan in two disbursements.

 See Financial Aid Dates and Deadlines for specific disbursement dates.

 If the remaining balance is refunded to the parent borrower, the student will no longer be eligible for the direct deposit option for any credit balances.

 Parents may choose to cancel all or part of the loan up to 14 days after the disbursement of funds.

 For additional disbursement information see Financial Aid Award Disbursement.

 The repayment period for a Federal Parent PLUS Loan begins at the time the PLUS loan is fully disbursed.
 The first payment is due within 60 days after the final disbursement.

 Parents may request to defer repayment while the student is enrolled on at least a half-time basis (interest will accrue) by contacting the Federal Loan servicer to see if you qualify for a deferment.

 Generally, parents have 10 to 25 years to repay the loan, depending on the repayment plan chosen.

-Information on the servicer assigned to your parent PLUS loan can be found at National Student Loan Data System (NSLDS).
+Information on the servicer assigned to your parent PLUS loan can be found at Federal Student Aid.